dutchLuck/ihad/README.md

 separated by a space character.
 The first column is an index number representing an offset from the start of the file to the leftmost data byte in the second and third columns, the second column is hexadecimal representation of the bytes of data in the file and the third column is an ASCII representation of the bytes of data in the file.
+An example of the default output of ihad is; -

 ```
 $ ./ihad tmp.bin